CopterExpress/clover/docs/en/simulation_native.md

 ln -s ~/PX4-Autopilot/mavlink ~/catkin_ws/src/
 ```

-> **Hint** You may use more recent PX4 version, but there would be more risk of something would not be working.
+> **Hint** You may use more recent PX4 version, but something may not work as expected in that case.

 <!-- -->